5jt/dyalog-cookbook/manuscript/04 Logging what happens .md

   timestamp
 ~~~

 We then modify those where the defaults don't match our needs and use the parameter space to create the Logger object.

+## Implementing the logging function

 For this we create a function `OpenLogFile`:

 ~~~
 ∇ instance←OpenLogFile path;logParms